 Polycystic ovary syndrome (PCOS), previously known as Stein-Leventhal syndrome, is a disorder in which numerous benign cysts form on the ovaries under a thick, white covering.
 It is most common in women under 30 years old and many ovarian cysts disappear without treatment.

-are fluid-filled sacs that result from ovulation cycles; the most common are just enlargements of the normal egg follicles.
+The ovaries are the female reproductive organs that contain and release eggs.
+They also produce the female hormones estrogen and progesterone.
+Ovarian cysts are fluid-filled sacs that result from ovulation cycles; the most common are just enlargements of the normal egg follicles.

 Between 5 and 30% of women have some characteristic of PCOS.
 This is one of the most common hormonal abnormalities in women of reproductive age and is a leading cause of infertility.
 Often in PCOS patients, periods start at the usual age of 12-13, while some start menstruating earlier.
 Interestingly, there appear to be variations of PCOS clinical manifestations among races.
 For example, obesity and hirsutism are not prominent among Japanese people, whereas they are much more common among Caucasians.

 Polycystic ovary disease is due to an abnormal production of two of the hormones produced by the pituitary gland in the brain.
 These two hormones are LH (luteinizing hormone) and FSH (follicle-stimulating hormone).
 Imbalance of these hormones prevents the ovaries from releasing an egg each month.
 It also results in an increased production of the male hormone testosterone by the ovaries.

 Because it is a syndrome, PCOS includes a set of symptoms.
 Women with PCOS can suffer from any combinations of the usual symptoms.
 Some women experience only one of these symptoms, while other women experience all of them.
 The severity of PCOS symptoms can vary widely from woman to woman.